Skip to main content

 How to check whether your Blue Cross Blue Shield plan covers Contrave

-It’s all about finding your formulary, which are typically available online.
+It’s all about finding your formulary, which is typically available online.
 Go to the website for your specific independent licensee of BCBS, and you will likely find a “Resources” tab where you can view or download the formularies for each plan.
 Some websites even have a medication lookup feature where you can select your plan and search for Contrave, and it will give you the coverage details.

 You can also find information about your drug list by logging into your member portal.
 There is also a toll-free number on your member ID card to reach a member support representative who can provide details about your coverage.

-How to save on Contrave
+How to get Contrave without insurance

 If you don’t have health insurance, or your plan doesn’t cover Contrave, don’t panic.
 There are other ways to save on Contrave and avoid paying the full out-of-pocket cost.
 For example, SingleCare offers free coupons that can reduce the cost of Contrave from $843 to as low as $614.
 Annually, those savings can add up to over $2,700.
 All you have to do is sign up, then present your SingleCare card at a participating pharmacy.